 The study reveals that the college is fair successful in imparting quality education helping improve the college graduates' skills, expertise, and intellectual growth.
 This fact is also proven by the approval ratings of college facilities by graduates.
-The study reveals that about fifty percent of graduates are unemployed.
-However B.Sc.
-CSIT graduates seem significantly better than BA and BBS.
-Following the similar trend, the data on further studies aspect shows the majority of graduates have been either unsuccessful or unwilling to pursue further studies.
-In this category a small number of BA and BBS graduates are pursuing further studies while the overwhelming number of BSc.
+The study reveals that about one third of graduates are unemployed.
+However, BA and BBS are slightly better off than the BSc.
+CSIT graduates.
+Following a similar trend, the data on further studies aspect shows the majority of graduates have been either unsuccessful or unwilling to pursue further studies.
+In this category also a significant number of BA and BBS graduates are pursuing further studies while the overwhelming number of BSc.
 CSIT graduates decline to study further.

 The study shows a few depressing results concerning the quality and relevance of the academic of the college for enhancing graduates' professional and personal development.
 A majority of graduates whether they studied the technical course, i.e., BScCSIT, or non-technical ones, are middling happy at the course they studied at the college.
-However, the graduates of BA, BBS and BScCSIT are found to be relatively satisfied.
+However, the graduates of BA and BBS are found to be more satisfied than the graduates of BScCSIT.
 Female graduates are found more satisfied than male graduates on the quality and relevance of an academic program at the college.